sepehrtalebi/fydp/README.md

 - elevator_node

 Reference Frames:
-- Flat earth reference frame (absolute): the x axis points north, the y axis points east, the z axis points down, and the origin is at the startup location of the robot at an altitude of zero
+- Flat earth reference frame (absolute): the x-axis points north, the y-axis points east, the z-axis points down, and the origin is at the startup location of the robot at an altitude of zero
-- Robot reference frame (moving): the x axis points forwards, the y axis points to the right (starboard), the z axis points downwards, and the origin is at the center of mass of the aircraft
+- Robot reference frame (moving): the x-axis points forwards, the y-axis points to the right (starboard), the z-axis points downwards, and the origin is at the center of mass of the aircraft